 Replace the abutting section to check for proper fit.
-Adjust not going to be a blockage of the adjoining trench section. t as necessary so that there is Seal the inside and outside of the joint using your SLPF or SLCF kit.
-Additional instructions on using the sealant can be found on page 16 of this installation guide.
-After concrete encapsulation, check the channel for concrete through an opening.
-Remove this concrete immediately be INV ERT (DEPTH) MODIFICATIONS sta ffa conse modif take o CAL: Before making changes to the invert, please contact and the Engineer of record for your project.
+Adjusting to be a blockage of the adjoining trench section.
+Seal the inside and outside of the joint using your SLPF or instructions on using the sealant can be found on page 16 After concrete encapsulation, check the channel for concrethrough an opening.
+Remove this concrete immediately be NV ERT (DEPTH) MODIFICATIONS sta ffa conse nodif ake c CAL: Before making changes to the invert, please contact and the Engineer of record for your project.
 Modifications to equences.
-Our sta ffcan help you determine the best course ication, the remaining sections of the run will be effected an considerable effort to do properly and should be carefully conto make such changes.
-DO NOT EVER remove the ply Remove the trench body from the frames by removing rive the invert can have unintended to proceed.
-By proceeding with the d must also be modified.
-This can nsidered when weighing the wood from the frames. frame (if it is glued.) то, солото, отта ргутту с тате Mark both the shallow and deep end for the new cut heights.
+Our sta ffcan help you determine the best course ication, the remaining sections of the run will be effected are considerable effort to do properly and should be carefully conto make such changes.
+DO NOT EVER remove the ply the invert can have unintended to proceed.
+By proceeding with the did must also be modified.
+This can ensidered when weighing the Remove the trench body from the frames by removing rive frame (if it is glued.) ets, screws, and prying o ffthe Mark both the shallow and deep end for the new cut heights.
 Subtract out the frame height to the overall required invert.
 TIP: DO NOT EVER REMOVE the plywood from the frames.
-The plywood holds the frames at the proper width during Use a chalk line or a straight edge to mark from one end to the other where to cut. concrete encapsulation, to accept the grates Use grinder with a diamond wheel or a cuto ffsaw to cut each edge Put the modified section back on the frame that it was rem oved from.
+The plywood holds the frames at the proper width during Use a chalk line or a straight edge to mark from one end to the other where to cut. concrete encapsulation, to accept the grates Use grinder with a diamond wheel or a cuto ffsaw to cut each edge Put the modified section back on the frame that it was rem noved from.
 Use self drilling screws to re-attach the drain body to the f rame.
 Continue this procedure for all remaining sections of chan nel.
-ENI PLATES NOTE E PVC END PLATE(S) ARE USED FOR BOTH THE SHALLOW AN E: IF THE COMBINED TOTAL INVERT NUMBER BETWEEN THE SCHES, AN ADDITIONAL END-PLATE WILL BE NEEDED.
+ENI D PLATES NOTE E PVC END PLATE(S) ARE USED FOR BOTH THE SHALLOW AN E: IF THE COMBINED TOTAL INVERT NUMBER BETWEEN THE S CHES, AN ADDITIONAL END-PLATE WILL BE NEEDED.
 Using a grinder with a diamond wheel or a cuto ffsaw, remdrain.
-This is the section that protrudes past the end of the Measure from the outside of the trench to the bottom of th e wood cover board.
-Mark this depth by measuring from the inside of the flange closed end of the plate upward. on the
+This is the section that protrudes past the end of the Measure from the outside of the trench to the bottom of the e wood cover board.
+Mark this depth by measuring from the inside of the flange closed end of the plate upward. e on the